Sara J. Harper

-Sara J. Harper (born August 10, 1926) is a former member of the Eighth District Court of Appeals.
+Sara J. Harper (August 10, 1926 – July 8, 2025) was an American jurist, lawyer, and member of Ohio's Eighth District Court of Appeals.

+Biography

-Harper is African-American.
+Harper was African-American.
 She was raised in a public housing project in Cleveland, Ohio.
 Harper got her undergraduate and law degrees from Case Western Reserve University.

-Harper worked as a prosecutor for the city of Cleveland in the 1960s.
-In 1970 she was appointed a judge of the Cleveland Municipal Court by Ohio Governor James A. Rhodes, a position to which she was elected for a six-year-term in 1971.
+She worked as a prosecutor for the city of Cleveland in the 1960s.
+In 1970 she was appointed a judge of the Cleveland Municipal Court by Ohio Governor James A. Rhodes, a position to which she was elected for a six-year term in 1971.
 In 1980 Harper was the Republican Candidate for Chief Justice of Ohio.
 She also ran for a seat as a justice of the Ohio Supreme Court in 1994.
 She was president of the Cleveland branch of the NAACP for some of the 1980s.
 For a time she served in the United States Marine Corps judiciary.
 In 1990 she became a member of the Ohio Court of Appeals.
 She also co-founded the first victims' rights program in the country.

-Harper is a member of Mount Olive Missionary Baptist Church in Cleveland.
+Harper was a member of Mount Olive Missionary Baptist Church in Cleveland.
+She died on July 8, 2025, at the age of 98.